-- o not 18 years of age or older. - not a citizen of the United States. - the voter hasn't maintained residence in Minnesota for 20 days immediately preceding the election. - o a court order would prohibit voting. - Voting in the precinct in which the voter does not maintain residence (MS § 201.016, subd.
-1) Examples: - Voting in a precinct when the voter lives in a different precinct. - Voting in a precinct when the voter lives in a different city. - Various voter registration prohibitions (MS § 201.018 and § 201.054)

-- o Registering or attempting to register to vote when not eligible to vote. - Registering or attempting to register to vote in more than one precinct. - o Misrepresenting one's identity when attempting to register to vote. - o Aiding or counseling others to do what is prohibited in the examples above.
+- o not 18 years of age or older. - o not a citizen of the United States. - the voter hasn't maintained residence in Minnesota for 20 days immediately preceding the election. - $\circ \quad$ a court order or felony conviction would prohibit voting. - Voting in the precinct in which the voter does not maintain residence (MS § 201.016, subd.
+1) Examples: - \circ $\;$ Voting in a precinct when the voter lives in a different precinct. - Voting in a precinct when the voter lives in a different city. - Various voter registration prohibitions (MS § 201.018 and § 201.054) Examples: - Registering or attempting to register to vote when not eligible to vote. - o Registering or attempting to register to vote in more than one precinct. - o Misrepresenting one's identity when attempting to register to vote. - Aiding or counseling others to do what is prohibited in the examples above.

-Certification of mark of registered voter when the person certifying is not registered in the voter's precinct (MS § 201.056)
+• Certification of mark of registered voter when the person certifying is not registered in the voter's precinct (MS § 201.056)